twilkie12/Hardware-Mixer/README.txt

 As a disclaimer, I am an amateur at programming and hardware design and so cannot guarantee any of this will work for you.
 It's a bit buggy and probably not written to any decent standard but it is what it is.
 Will be adding a plastic enclosure at some point, probably 3D printed base with acrylic top.
-Ask nicely and I can send you a PCB for cost + shipping, ostensibly to test but any help adding to or fixing things would be appreciated.
+Ask and I can send you a PCB for cost + shipping, ostensibly to test but no obligation to do so however any help adding to or fixing things would be appreciated.